rob-myers/rob-myers.github.io/articles/technology.md

 either during a build-step or on a Node.js server.
 In particular, JavaScript has become the central web technology.

-In the next article we'll discuss our chosen JavaScript component framework.
+The next article discusses our chosen JavaScript component framework.
-The discussion is full of jargon, but the details can be picked up later on.
+It will be full of jargon, but relevant details can be picked up later on.